 To be registered as a Queensland apprentice or trainee, your workplace address must be in Queensland.
 Additional information for Interstate apprentices and trainees, please view here.

 Casual or daily hire employees are not eligible to undertake apprenticeships or traineeships, as there is no guaranteed pattern of work (which is a requirement of a training contract).

 |Enrolment||Per Hour||Total||Enrolment||Per Hour||Total|

 Further information about the Free apprenticeships for under 25s program, including the list of the priority qualifications, is available from the QLD Government website at www.desbt.qld.gov.au/freeapprenticeships.

-Before entering into an apprenticeship, the student must find an employer willing to take them on as a trainee or apprentice.
+Before entering into an apprenticeship, you must find an employer willing to take you on as a trainee or apprentice.
 You and your employer will need to sign a formal training contract.